davesnx/query-json/README.md

 ## Acknowledgements

 Thanks to [@EduardoRFS](https://github.com/EduardoRFS).
-Thanks to all the authors of dependencies that this project relies (menhir, sedlex, yojson).
+Thanks to all the authors of dependencies that this project relies on: [menhir](http://gallium.inria.fr/~fpottier/menhir), [sedlex](https://github.com/ocaml-community/sedlex), [yojson](https://github.com/ocaml-community/yojson).
 Thanks to the OCaml and Reason Native team.